Chitty Chitty Bang Bang (car): Transforming Chitty

 A version with primarily aluminium fittings was built for the tidal scenes when Chitty has become stranded before transforming into a boat.
-It appears on screen for less than a minute, as its appearance was significantly different from Chitty prime; the aluminium was substituted as it was thought the sea and salt air would corrode the brass radiator surround of the primary filming cars.
+It appears on screen for less than a minute, as its appearance was significantly different from the other Chitty’s; the aluminium was substituted as it was thought the sea and salt air would corrode the brass radiator surround of the primary filming cars.
 The lighter aluminium car also was hoisted for scenes showing the transformation to flying mode.

 After filming was complete, this car was used to promote the film in Australia.
-In 1991, it was purchased by and displayed at the Cars of the Stars Motor Museum in Keswick, then sold to Eon Productions in 2000, who used the aluminium Chitty to promote the stage musical.
+In 1991, it was purchased by and displayed at the Cars of the Stars Motor Museum in Keswick, then sold to Eon Productions in 2000, who used the aluminium Chitty to promote the stage musical both the 2002 London West End show and 2005 New York Broadway show.
 Eon tinted some parts to a brass-like colour to more closely resemble Chitty prime, but the transforming aluminium Chitty retained the original aluminium (silver-coloured) shifter, exhaust, and muffler.
 As it does not have a MOT certificate of roadworthiness in the U.K., it is not allowed on public roads.
 In July 2009, the Norwich police barred its use in a parade, as the car was not roadworthy, properly registered or insured.

 The transforming aluminium Chitty is on long-term loan from Eon to the National Motor Museum, Beaulieu.